-If you ask any craftsmen, they’ll tell you that the beauty of our products begins in the rough mill.
+If you ask any craftsperson, they’ll tell you that the beauty of our products begins in the rough mill.
 It is here that the subtle art of selecting rough-hewn slabs of wood to match woodgrain and color makes the difference between a nice piece of furniture and an exquisite piece of furniture.
 Once selected, these boards are trimmed down, chiseled out, sanded, and expertly molded by our craftsmen into the beautiful forms that grace your homes, offices, and public spaces.

 With six years of experience under his belt, craftsman Jim Wisser primarily works in our rough mill and has a keen eye for detail.
 “I had no woodworking experience at all before coming here, but I’ve learned a lot in a short time,” says Wisser.

 Jim starts his day by selecting a job ticket that specifies which product is next to be built.
 He then moves to the stacks of boards that have the correct thickness and begins sorting through the pile in search of boards with similar grain patterns and color.
 However, there are times that this process takes up much of the craftsmen’s time.
 “Sometimes just to get a tabletop, we can go through 2-3 different piles of wood,” says Wisser.

 The far-left board showcases a deeper red hue of cherry, while the center board is a lighter tannish hue of cherry.
 With their extreme color variation is an example of a poor match based on color.